firedev/firedev.github.io/_posts/2023-03-06-develop-for-joy.md

 # 3. Project

 The project should be a friend, not a foe.
-It should tender to your code but protect itself from failing tests.
+It should tender to your code while protecting itself from defects with failing tests.

 ## Make it visible
 First, make sure you get all notifications and see everything that is going on before turning them off and filtering them in any way.